Regan teaches multiple instruments at various levels!

 Q: Can we get a "make up lesson"?

-That is why we ask for payment in full before the 5th of the each month and if not we ask for a $15 late fee.
-For new students starting in mid month we will pro-rate the amount.
-We want to thank everyone for understanding the necessity of this policy.
-If it doesn't suit your needs you would have to look elsewhere for lessons, likely with an independent instructor.
-All music stores have the same policy.
-Thanks for your understanding.
+We ask for payment in full before the 5th of the each month and if not we ask for a $15 late fee.
+For new students starting in mid month we will pro-rate the amount either at the start or the beginning of the next month.

 Always bring your folder, picks, turner, strap, cable, etc. to lessons and performances.
 If you don't have any one of these things, significant delays in your session will occur!
 (No amp required, but OK to bring.)